dynamite: An R Package for Dynamic Multivariate Panel Models: Prediction

 The \fct{predict} method for \class{dynamitefit} objects can be used to obtain predictions from the posterior predictive distribution.
-This function has the following arguments: \begin{Code} predict.dynamitefit( object, newdata = NULL, type = c("response", "mean", "link"), funs = list(), impute = c("none", "locf"), new_levels = c("none", "bootstrap", "gaussian", "original"), global_fixed = FALSE, n_draws = NULL, expand = TRUE, df = TRUE, ... ) \end{Code} We will only explain the most important arguments of this method and refer the reader to the package documentation for more information.
-The first argument \code{object} is the \class{dynamitefit} object.
-The argument \code{newdata} can be used to define the groups, time points and predictor values that the predictions should be computed for.
+This function has the following arguments: \begin{Code} predict.dynamitefit( object, newdata = NULL, type = c("response", "mean", "link"), funs = list(), impute = c("none", "locf", "nocb"), new_levels = c("none", "bootstrap", "gaussian", "original"), global_fixed = FALSE, n_draws = NULL, thin = 1, expand = TRUE, df = TRUE, ... ) \end{Code} We will only explain the most important arguments of this method and refer the reader to the package documentation for more information.
+The first argument \code{object} is the \class{dynamitefit} object that the predictions will be based on.
+The argument \code{newdata} can be used to define the groups, time points, and covariate values that the predictions should be computed for.
 If \code{newdata} is \code{NULL}, predictions will be computed for the original \code{data} supplied to the \fct{dynamite} function when the model was fitted from the first non-fixed time point onward.
-The \code{type} argument selects the type of the computed predictions.
+The \code{type} argument selects the type of computed predictions.
 By default, \code{type = "response"} returns the individual-level simulated predictions for the response variables of the model.
 Options \code{"link"} and \code{"mean"} return the linear predictor values and the expected values of the posterior predictive distribution, respectively.
-The argument \code{n_draws} control the number of posterior draws to be used for prediction.
+The argument \code{n_draws} controls the number of posterior draws to be used for prediction.
 By default, all draws are used.
+Alternatively, the argument \code{thin} can be used to select every \code{thin}th posterior draw to be used for the prediction task.

-For example, we can obtain posterior predictive samples for the first 4 groups in the \code{gaussian_example} dataset using the corresponding example model fit \code{gaussian_example_fit}.
+For example, we can obtain posterior predictive samples for the first 4 groups in the \code{gaussian_example} dataset using the corresponding model fit object \code{gaussian_example_fit} with the first 50 posterior draws.
 The predictions are shown in Figure~\ref{fig:gaussianpred} and can be obtained as follows: \begin{CodeChunk} \begin{CodeInput} R> pred <- predict(gaussian_example_fit, n_draws = 50) R> pred |> + dplyr::filter(id < 5) |> + ggplot(aes(time, y_new, group = .draw)) + + geom_line(alpha = 0.5) + + geom_line(aes(y = y), colour = "tomato") + + facet_wrap(~ id) \end{CodeInput}

 \end{CodeChunk} The \fct{fitted} method is also provided for \class{dynamitefit} objects.
 In contrast to multi-step predictions of \fct{predict}, this function computes expected values of the posterior predictive distributions at each time point conditional on the original observations.